harsaharsa/appgyver-js-api/accelerometer/methods/addEventListener.md

 **Parameters**

 * *function* **successCallback**<br>
-  Standard success callback function.
-The callback parameters are as follows:
+ The success callback function's callback parameters contain data from the accelerometer, as follows:

     * *object* **acceleration**<br>
     The acceleration that the user is giving to the device.
 The acceleration data are expressed in m/s&sup2; and use the following x, y, and z axis properties: